nbeliy/eegBidsCreator/README.md

   -q,--quiet            Supress standard output
   --log {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         logging level
-  --version             show program's version number and exit --conversion {EDF,BV}
+  --mem MEM             allowed memury usage (in GiB) --conversion {EDF,BV,MEEG}
                         performs conversion to given format
 ```

 ### Config File

 Several options are accessible by the configuration file, which is loaded by `-c <configuration file>`.
-The file follows a standard `ini` structture, with parameters and possible values are explained in the example file `eegBidsCreator.ini`.
+The file follows a standard `ini` structture, with parameters and possible values are explained
+in the example file `eegBidsCreator.ini`.

 The parameters specification priority are as follows: `default < conf < cmd line`

 **Windows**

 Windows in all its glory uses `\n\r` as EOL character.
-The text files written under the Windows are compatible with Nix platforms, but Nix text files are not.
+The text files written under the Windows
+are compatible with Nix platforms, but Nix text files are not.

 In order to convert one Linux EOL to Windows, one can do in DOS prompt:
 ```
 TYPE input_filename | MORE /P > output_filename
 ```

+Another solution is to use a text editor, able to detect the correct EOL characters, like notepad++

 ### Example